Use this online mic test to check if your microphone is properly set up.

 When you find that option click “close” and then you should be able to see the microphone test line moving. (this explanation is true for Windows users.
 If you are using another OS you will need to find your flash settings and in them do the same thing).

-If this does not help, please check if your microhphone is connected.
+If this does not help, please check if your microphone is connected.

 If the line is moving when you talk into the microphone then the result of the online mic test is that your microphone is working and properly configured!

-If you don’t see a line, please click on the the link that says: “If you don’t see a line…” just above the red box.
+If you don’t see a line, please click on the the link that says: “If you don’t see a line…” just above or to the right from the red box.

 If you do see a line but it isn’t moving, then your mic is either broken/not-working or (much more likely) it’s not properly setup.